horizon-europe-2023-ire/HQColon/README.md

 The `run_hqcolon.sh` script performs the following steps:

-1. **Splits** your dataset into training and  test sets stratified by sex and age, keeping patients grouped by split.
+1. **Splits** your dataset into training and  test sets stratified by sex and position, keeping patients grouped by split.
    *(To modify this logic, edit `dataset_split_creator.py`)*

 2. **Creates the dataset** by copying and renaming required files from your `data/` directory.